ekrsulov/ttpe/doc/docs/index.md

 ### 1. Plugins

-Plugins are self-contained modules that extend TTPE's functionality.
+Plugins are self-contained modules that extend Vectornest's functionality.
 They can:

 - Handle pointer events on the canvas
 - Register keyboard shortcuts